Private Internet Access Review: PIA in 2017

 - Kill switch fails occasionally (according to consumers)

 - Doesn’t unblock US Netflix

-PIA has a very professional client that does exactly what it is meant to.
-This leaves me almost in despair about the way that PIA is being run.
-It could be one of the best VPNs in the world if PIA just took care of its subscribers.
+PIA has very professional software that does exactly what it is supposed to.
+This leaves me extremely saddened by the way that PIA is being run.
+It could be one of the best VPNs in the world if PIA just took better care of its subscribers.

-When it comes to PIA, the old adage of “you get what you pay for” couldn’t be truer.
-One can’t help feeling, however, that maybe PIA would be better off charging just a few extra dollars in order to employ some helpdesk staff.
+When it comes to PIA, the old saying “you get what you pay for” couldn’t be more true.
+One can’t help feeling, however, that maybe PIA would be better off charging just a few extra dollars in order to imporove its customer support.

 In the end, PIA is perfect for people who are accustomed to VPNs and are confident with fixing any issues that might arise.
 Even people with the patience to look through the website to sort out any issues will probably be OK with a PIA subscription.

 However, with the cost of a premium VPN service averaging as little as $70 per year, one can’t help feeling that, for most people, getting a VPN that has everything is a better way to go.
-After all, that really isn’t much of an investment.
+After all, that isn’t a massive sum of money.

 With that said, if you’re looking for a workable VPN service that is a bargain then PIA still remains one of the best options on the market.
 I think PIA knows that too, so don’t hold your breath for any sudden improvements – PIA is what it is: a cheaper option that has a few flaws.
 It’s still much better than the vast majority of VPNs on the market!